Listen, learn, and volunteer

-Act Now and have open and honest conversations about racial and social justice.
+Act Now: Have open and honest conversations about racial and social justice.
 These conversations around your table today are just the seeds; talk about how you will nurture them to life.

-As we honor the unending work of Dr. Martin Luther King, Jr., we join the fight, amplify work that is being done, and help move us towards repairing the world.
-We Act Now in solidarity to upend white supremacy and racial injustice.
+As we honor the unending work of Dr. Martin Luther King, Jr., we join the fight, amplify work that is being done, and move towards repairing the world.
+We Act Now in solidarity with directly impacted communities to address immediate needs created by institutionalized racism and other intersecting injustices.
 Will you Act Now?

-Use these discussion guides to root your discussion of racial justice in Jewish values and foster a brave space for people to meaningfully engage with each other’s experiences and ideas.
+Use these three discussion guides, three text studies and DIY resources to root your discussion of racial justice in Jewish values and foster a brave space for people to meaningfully engage with each other’s experiences and ideas.

 Jewish Perspectives on Racial Justice